Europe 400: Coup of Gainas

 Political map of Europe & the Mediterranean on 03 Apr 400 (Theodosian Dynasty: Divided Empire: Coup of Gainas), showing the following events: Alaric *magister militum*; Eutropius’ Hunnic campaign; Gildonic War; Stilicho’s Pictish War; Tribigild’s revolt; Co-reign of Aelia Eudoxia; Uldin; “Scythian” Kingdom; Coup of Gainas.

 The Eastern Empire’s concessions to Alaric helped fuel dissent in the army and in 399 the ethnically Gothic general Tribigild revolted in Asia Minor.
-Although Gainas—a prominent general and Tribigild’s relative—briefly secured peace, by early 400 he too had fallen out with the regime and together the two generals marched on Constantinople.
+Although Gainas—a prominent general and Tribigild’s relative—briefly secured peace, by early 400 he too had fallen out with the regime and together the two generals marched on New Rome (Constantinople).
 Backing down in the face of this coup, Emperor Arcadius agreed to grant Gainas extensive military and political powers.

 This map has in-depth notes in the Journal, exclusive to Patrons on Classical Tier and above.
 Find them in the events descriptions, marked with the Journal icon .